antas-marcin/weaviate-ollama-rag-sample/README.md

 Create a tweet prompt ([generate_tweet.gql](./graphql/generate_tweet.gql)):

 ```
-Use lot's of emojis to create a short (max 15 words) and passionate tweet recommending a book from {author} title {title}, add hashtags at the end of the tweet, use this description: {description}
+Use lot's of emojis to create a short (max 15 words) and passionate tweet in English language recommending a book from {author}, add hashtags at the end of the tweet, use this description: {description}
 ```

 🤖 Code samples